czarandy/czarandy.github.io/_poems/2004-ballad-of-an-applicant.md

     Still I unfazed by sudden drench
     The flurry paddled through

-    A billow blew--the battle cry
+    A billow blew—the battle cry
     The waves were up in arms!
     A crash engulfed the tiny speck
     As emptiness wrought harm